Sitecore/Sitecore-Information-Service/README.md

 Definitions consists of:

 * Products
+  * Name
-  * Product Metadata (Alias, Default NuGet)
+  * Metadata (Alias, Default NuGet)
-  * Product Versions
+  * Versions
+    * Version
     * Revisions

+Revision consists of:

 * Releases
+  * Release Name (each release must contain "default", but can also have "solr", "delivery", "sdk" etc.)
-        * Update Number
+  * Update Number (e.g. "7")
-        * Label
+  * Label (e.g. Initial Release, or Update-7, or Service Pack-2)
   * Release Date
   * Downloads of Distribution Packages
     * Links to SDN or DEV portals
     * Links to alternative locations (Optional)
     * Filenames (default filename of the downloaded distribution file)
   * Compatibility with other products versions or version and revision(s).

 ## Updater and Client